 }

-IAM users with the AWS Management Console are prompted to enter MFA authentication credentials and can then access AWS services.
-However, IAM users with the AWS CLI aren't prompted to enter MFA authentication credentials and can access AWS services.
+In the preceding policy, IAM users that use the AWS Management Console are prompted to enter MFA authentication credentials to access AWS services.
+However, IAM users that use the AWS CLI aren't prompted to enter MFA authentication credentials to access AWS services.

 Resolution